What is the Sustaining Creative Workers initiative?

 You will fill out a short online form, answer one text-based question about your creative practice, plus a few tick-box questions, and upload your CV or company bio – that’s it!

-Program guidelines are available on the Creative Victoria and Regional Arts Victoria websites, and Creative Victoria’s Arts Development team will be on hand to help you.
+Program guidelines are available on the Creative Victoria and Regional Arts Victoria websites, and Creative Victoria’s Arts Development team are on hand to help you.

 Can I apply through an auspice?